'Jojo Rabbit' wins People's Choice Award at Toronto International Film Festival

 TORONTO -- The Toronto International Film Festival capped off with a surprise win for Taika Waititi's "Jojo Rabbit," which picked up the People's Choice prize on Sunday, putting a global spotlight on the Nazi satire ahead of awards season.

-The film, set during the Second World War, follows a German boy as he grapples with the reasons his mother is hiding a young Jewish girl in their attic.
-It stars Scarlett Johansson, Rebel Wilson and director Waititi as a cartoonish version of Adolf Hitler who's the boy's imaginary friend.
+The film, set during the Second World War, follows a German boy who's training in a cartoonish Hitler Youth camp before discovering that his mother is hiding a young Jewish girl in their attic.
+It stars Scarlett Johansson, Rebel Wilson and director Waititi as a flamboyant version of Adolf Hitler, who's the boy's imaginary friend.

 "Jojo Rabbit" was a hot topic of conversation at the festival, driven partly by its mixed reception from film critics.
 It currently holds a 52 out of 100 score on Metacritic, which tallies reviews.
 Some suggested portraying Nazis as buffoons fell out of step with the current social climate.

-Even People's Choice picks that grab the top Oscar often wind up major players in the awards race.
-Recent winners "La La Land," "Room" and "Three Billboards Outside Ebbing, Missouri" all scooped up trophies at other major awards events, including the Golden Globes.
+Even People's Choice picks that don't grab the top Oscar trophy often wind up major players in the awards race.
+Recent victors "La La Land," "Room" and "Three Billboards Outside Ebbing, Missouri" all scooped up honours at other major awards events, including the Golden Globes.

-"Jojo Rabbit" beat out Noah Baumbach's "Marriage Story," the first runner up, and Bong Joon-ho's "Parasite."
+Waititi is already a hot commodity in Hollywood.
+The New Zealander is best known for directing Marvel's 2017 blockbuster "Thor: Ragnarok" and critical favourites "What We Do in the Shadows" and "Hunt for the Wilderpeople."

+He's also directed an episode of the upcoming Star Wars universe spinoff "The Mandalorian" for Disney Plus, and will star in a sequel to DC Comics' supervillain saga "Suicide Squad."

-Other winners on Sunday included Spanish director Galder Gaztelu-Urrutia's "The Platform," which picked up the Grolsch People's Choice Midnight Madness Award.
+Other winners on Sunday included Spanish director Galder Gaztelu-Urrutia's "The Platform," which picked up the Grolsch People's Choice Midnight Madness Award after being acquired by Netflix.
 The futuristic classism allegory is set inside a prison where each inmate awaits their daily meal that descends from the upper levels of the building -- each prisoner taking their share of the meal before the cell below them gets whatever scraps are left over.

 The $30,000 Canada Goose Award for best Canadian feature film went to Sophie Deraspe's "Antigone," a modern take on Sophocles' Greek tragedy set in Montreal.
-The Riviere-du-Loup, Que,-raised director's film was praised by critics, with many pointing out newcomer Nahema Ricci's first role as a standout.
+The Riviere-du-Loup, Que,-raised director's film was praised by critics, with many pointing out newcomer Nahema Ricci as a standout.

 Oualid Mouaness' "1982" won the NETPAC Award, selected by a jury from the Network for the Promotion of Asian Pacific Cinema.

-The $10,000 best Canadian short film was award to Chloe Robichaud's "Delphine" and best short.
-Both short prizes are presented by IWC Schaffhausen.
+In the short film categories, the best $10,000 short film award went to Lasse Linder's "All Cats Are Grey in the Dark," and the $10,000 best Canadian short film was award to Chloe Robichaud's "Delphine" and best short.
+Both prizes are presented by IWC Schaffhausen.